NaneLazaryan/OOP/README.md

 # OOP

-# QtSlides – Slide Creation and Presentation Tool
+# CLISlides – Command-Line Slide Creation and Presentation Tool
-QtSlides is a desktop application written in **C++** using the **Qt framework** that allows users to create, edit, and present slides, similar to Microsoft PowerPoint.
+CLISlides is a **C++ command-line application** that allows users to create, edit, and present text-based slides directly in the terminal.
+It is a simplified, lightweight alternative to GUI-based presentation tools like Microsoft PowerPoint.

 ## ✨ Features

 - **Slide Creation**
   - Add, edit, and delete slides
+  - Organize slides in a sequence
   - Support for text, images, shapes and tables
-  - Custom slide backgrounds (colors, gradients, images)
+  - Custom slide backgrounds (colors, images)

 - **Slide Editing**
   - Rich text, shape formatting (fonts, sizes, colors, line thickness, style, ...)